Menu

 Q: If you could have dinner with three famous people, past or present, who would they be?

-A: 1) Hemon, the architect of the Great Pyramid of Giza to ask him what was the real purpose / function of the structure.
+A: 1) Whoever was the architect of the Great Pyramid of Giza to ask him/her what was the real purpose / function of the structure.
 I don’t believe it was simply a tomb for Khufu.

 2) Gore Vidal.
 I think he was the first visionary who could map out actual things to do to lead America down the path to live up to its ideals.